UVA-DSA/EMS-Pipeline/README.md

 You will need a UMLS account/license.
 You can request one here:
 <https://uts.nlm.nih.gov/license.html>

-Instruction for installing MetaMap are here:
+Instructions for installing MetaMap are here:
 <https://metamap.nlm.nih.gov/Installation.shtml>

 #### PyMetaMap: